-You’ve taken the steps to have a WCAG audit conducted for your business.
+You’ve taken the steps to have a WCAG audit conducted for your business—ideally against WCAG 2.2 AA, the current recommended standard.
 You’ve got the results back, with a list of concerns to tackle.
+So now what?

-Once the audit is complete and all the data is in, it’s time to start taking steps to make the necessary changes to keep your site accessible.
+Once your WCAG audit is complete and all the data is in, it’s time to start taking steps to make the necessary changes to keep your site accessible.

 Knowing where to start and how to proceed in an intentional and organized way is key.
 Let’s go step by step through the process of what to do after your WCAG audit is complete.